e0958902/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ## Table of Contents
-Here are the comprehensive sections which MediTracker has to offer.
+Here are the comprehensive sections which MediTracker has to offer:
-Simply click on any items below to navigate to that page immediately.
-You may also click on the items' heading to move back to the Table of Contents.
 * [How to use the User Guide](#how-to-use-the-user-guide)
 * [Quick Start](#quick-start)
 * [Features](#features)